BEATRIZ’S ONE MONTH BACKPACKING TRIP ACROSS INDIA route & tour description

 A few months ago, we planned a month long backpacking trip for one of our Colombian travelers, Beatriz.
 She was planning to backpack across the country with her friends and had about a month to explore.

 Beatriz was traveling to India on an E-visa.
 Backpacking / Traveling in India for a month has been made easy by the E-visa / Visa on arrival process.
 It has made India an accessible destination for travelers from most countries

 Since Beatriz had a month to explore the country she wanted to experience a bit of both North and South India.
 She was flying in to Delhi so it made sense to start her trip in Delhi and make her way down South, as she was arriving in Delhi.

 Since Beatriz was a backpacker and North India in specific is home to a lot of great backpacker hostels, Beatriz and her friends stayed mostly in hostels on her trip.
-However some home-stays and guest houses are also very pocket friendly and especially if you are sharing a room with your friends and gives you a great perspective of living like a local.
+However some home-stays and guest houses are also very pocket friendly.
+If you are sharing a room with your friends, it gives you a great perspective of how locals live.
 Beatriz stayed in a combination of backpacker hostels, home-stays and guesthouses

-This trip was executed on a backpacking budget and meant staying in a lot of budget accommodations and using a lot of trains and buses (albeit the ones with air conditioning).
+This trip was executed on a backpacking budget.
+It meant staying in budget accommodations and using trains and buses (albeit the ones with air conditioning).
 If you are also keen on visiting for a month backpacking trip around India, we can tailor make your dream trip to suit your travel needs.
 If you have more or less time, can also be modified accordingly!